KenT2/pipresents-beep/README.md

 Requirements
 -------------

-	* must use the latest version of Raspbian Stretch or Buster with Desktop (not the Lite version)
+	* must use the latest version of Raspbian Buster with Desktop (not the Lite version)
 	* must be run from the PIXEL desktop.
 	* must be installed and run from user Pi
         * must have Python 3 installed (which Raspbian does)